zhiqiang-hhhh/DBPlayground/README.md

 # DBPlayground

-`DBPlaygound` aims to offer a platform to show/verify how to integrate other intersting things with a database.
+`DBPlaygound` aims to offer a platform to show/verify how to integrate other interesting things with a database.

 We offer a prototype database based on CMU 15445's course project.